 The 10-second takeaway

-Comparing the upcoming quarter with the prior-year quarter, average analyst estimates predict Sonus Networks' revenues will grow 12.4% and EPS will remain in the red.
+Comparing the upcoming quarter to the prior-year quarter, average analyst estimates predict Sonus Networks's revenues will expand 16.2% and EPS will come to zero.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.